Mahshid-MSH/GhidraHush/README.md

 GhidraHush is a binary reverse engineering and orchestration toolchain.
 Designed for security researchers, it leverages the Ghidra decompiler API and Large Language Models (LLMs) to extract, refactor, and enhance C/C++ code.
 This creates a powerful framework for malware analysis, threat hunting, and executing structural mutation and robustness testing on compiled binaries.

 **Important:** This pipeline is **not totally automated**.
 It operates on a "human-in-the-loop" philosophy.
-While the toolchain handles heavy lifting like extraction, LLM interactions, and compilation loops, user oversight—especially for filtering functions and verifying logic is strictly required for maximum accuracy.
+While the toolchain handles heavy lifting like extraction, LLM interactions, and compilation loops, user oversight—especially for filtering functions and verifying logic—is strictly required for maximum accuracy.

+## 🌟 The Golden Rule: Tune Your Ghidra

+It is absolutely crucial to tune your Ghidra environment before starting the decompilation process.
+It does not matter even if you have the best sources available and have access to the strongest LLM in the world; if you don't tune Ghidra to give you clean, accurate outputs in the first stage, the LLM will likely struggle to understand the code and context easily. **Just like a guitar, you must tune your Ghidra before playing.**

+To achieve optimal decompilation quality, `GhidraHush` automates several core tuning steps directly within `function_extractor.py`:

+* **Custom GDT Archives:** If your target binary uses structures or data types that are not part of Ghidra's default type system, you must create a custom Ghidra Data Type (`.gdt`) archive.
+The extraction pipeline automatically checks the `gdt_archives/` directory and loads all `.gdt` files directly into the program's data type manager before decompilation begins.
+* **Compiler Helper Fixups:** Decompilers often misinterpret compiler-generated helper routines, leading to corrupted stack layouts and incorrect variable boundaries.
+The `function_extractor.py` script automatically cleans these up so stack items resolve accurately:
+* **MinGW Stack Probes (`chkstk_ms`):** MinGW binaries use stack probes that pollute register state during decompilation.
+The script locates references to `chkstk_ms` and NOPs out the call sites.
+This preserves the `EAX` register (which holds the allocation size) and enables Ghidra to calculate local stack frame allocations correctly.
+* **MSVC Stack Allocators (`chkstk`, `alloca_probe`):** For Microsoft-compiled binaries, the script disables inlining on stack allocation functions and explicitly applies the `__chkstk` call fixup to restore accurate stack layout signatures.
+* **Security Cookie Checks (`security_check_cookie`):** Stack security check routines are forced to inline, removing control flow noise so the decompiler can output clear, uncluttered pseudocode.

 ## Input Requirements & Workspace